polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -  Department : not set

-14. Back on the Users - All users blade, select **+ New guest user**
+14. Back on the Users - All users blade, select **+ New guest user**.

 15. On the **New user** blade, ensure that the **Invite user** option is selected, specify the following settings, and select **Invite**:

     -  Name: **Fabrikam AzSReader1**

-    -  User name: the UPN of the Fabrikam Operator1 user you created in the previous exercise
+    -  User name: the UPN of the Fabrikam Operator1 user you created in the previous exercise.

     -  First name: not set

     -  Last name: not set

-    -  Personal message : **Welcome to the Contoso Azure Stack Azure Active Directory tenant**
+    -  Personal message : **Welcome to the Contoso Azure Stack Azure Active Directory tenant**.

     -  Groups: not set